VentureTech/proteus-docs/proteus/0/guides/Data-Conversions.md

 # Running Data Conversions
-TODO - auto run, Spring Shell
+Data conversions are run automatically when you start your dev server.
+But you may want to manage them manually for debugging or testing.
+To do this, run the "Spring Shell" run configuration in IntelliJ.
+Type `help` in the shell to see available commands.
+For data conversions, the most useful commands are:
+* `dc list`: See pending (not run yet) conversions
+* `dc run --user username`: Pass in your username to run all pending conversions

 # Exercises
 1. Write a data conversion that creates a table in the database and inserts some values.
+Run it in Spring Shell.